Tag: books

 Book Review: Five Broken Blades by Mai Corland

 Book Pub Day: May 7, 2024.
 Genres: Romance Fantasy, High Fantasy, Fantasy Fiction It incorporates elements of mystery, thriller, and romance.
-Trigger & Content Warnings: Trying not to be in any blocked list, I am writing TW like that.
+Trigger & Content Warnings: Trying not to be on any blocked list, I am writing TW like that.
 I hope you don’t have…

 Book Review: From Lukov with Love by Mariana Zapata